syncfusion-content/maui-docs/MAUI/ComboBox/AutoSizing.md

 # AutoSizing in .NET MAUI ComboBox (SfComboBox)

-AutoSizing can be enabled in [SfComboBox](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfComboBox.html) control so that the control will extend its layout based on the input content.
+AutoSizing can be enabled in the [SfComboBox](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfComboBox.html) control so that the control will extend its layout based on the input content.

-EnableAutoSize property is used to enable the autoSizing in SfComboBox control.
-To enable the API, you need to set the SelectionMode as Multiple and TokensWrapMode as Wrap.
+The EnableAutoSize property is used to enable the auto sizing in the SfComboBox control.
+To enable the API, set the SelectionMode as Multiple and TokensWrapMode as Wrap.
 The default value of EnableAutoSize is false.

 {% tabs %}
 {% highlight xaml %}